-However, it is inevitable as a leader, that there will be occasions where you do something that violates the trust of someone on your team (you miss a deadline, forget to share important information, etc.).
-Sometimes you don’t even know an action you took or something you said violated trust, so it’s important to ask.
+It is inevitable as a leader, that there will be occasions where you do something that violates the trust of someone on your team (you miss a deadline, forget to share important information, etc.).
+Sometimes you don’t even know an action you took or something you said violated trust.
+It’s important to ask.

 Part of earning trust includes giving your team a space to voice their concerns.
 If a team member feels they’ve been given an unrealistic goal, but can’t talk to you about it, you’ve created a recipe for resentment and employee turnover.

-To ensure their answer to this question is ‘YES’ – you should spend a little time every week with your team in a group setting or one-on-one to simply listen to their ideas, comments, and concerns.
+To ensure their answer to this question is, ‘yes’, spend a little time every week with your team in a group setting or one-on-one to simply listen to their ideas, comments, and concerns.

-The best employees are often the best because they’re constantly learning, developing themselves, and reaching for their goals.
+The best employees are constantly learning, developing themselves, and reaching for their goals.
 Taking the time to ask your team how you can help shows you’re committed to making them successful both inside and outside of the workplace.
-It builds loyalty and trust, but most important, it shows you care.
+It builds loyalty and trust.
+Importantly, it shows you care.

-Larger companies like Starbucks and Disney might sponsor college courses, but even on a smaller scale, you can offer to purchase books, make introductions to industry leaders, or invest in short course for your team to level up their skills.
+Larger companies like Starbucks and Disney might sponsor college courses.
+On a smaller scale, you can offer to purchase books, make introductions to industry leaders, or invest in short courses for your team to upskill.

 This is just the start.
 Interested in learning more about hiring and retaining the best possible staff for your trade business?